chrisyeh96/sustaingym/docs/evchargingenv.md

 ### Installation

+SustainGym is designed for Linux machines.
 SustainGym is hosted on [PyPI](https://pypi.org/project/sustaingym/) and can be installed with `pip`:

 ```bash
 pip install sustaingym[ev]
 ```

+Specifically for `EVChargingEnv`, you also need to have a MOSEK license.
+You may either request a free [personal academic license](https://www.mosek.com/products/academic-licenses/), or a free 30-day [commercial trial license](https://www.mosek.com/products/trial/).
+The license file should be placed inside a folder called "mosek" under your home directory.
+Typically, that will be `~/mosek/mosek.lic`.

 ### Custom RL Loop